 Exchange points AMPATH and SoX have supported the goals of NSF’s IRNC program since 2006, connecting and facilitating international research and education (R&E) networks from S. America and Europe with U.S. and other international R&E networks.
 Science R&E activities between the U.S. and nations in S. America have been evolving, benefiting from the shared investments between the U.S., Brazil and other nations in Latin America.
-Science instruments have increased in number and their data production has been increasing: Atacama Large Millimeter Array (ALMA), moving on average 40 TBs daily from Chile to the U.S. Network services requiring multiple 100G connections in the near-term: International R&E networks in S. America and the Large Synoptic Survey Telescope (LSST) are planning to connect to the U.S. at 100G using spectrum or alien waves.
+Science instruments have increased in number and their data production has been increasing: Atacama Large Millimeter Array (ALMA), moving on average 40 TBs daily from Chile to the U.S. Network services requiring multiple 100G connections in the near-term: International R&E networks in S. America and the Rubin Observatory Legacy Survey of Space and Time (LSST) are planning to connect to the U.S. at 100G using spectrum or alien waves.
 AMPATH and SoX have begun adding resources to support SDN multi-domain research between the U.S. and Brazil including switches, controllers and measurement instrumentation.
 GENI racks are in operation at AMPATH and SoX to support R&D activities between the U.S. and Brazil.

 Florida International University (FIU) and Georgia Institute of Technology (GT) propose AtlanticWave-Software Defined Exchange (SDX): a distributed intercontinental experimental SDX, supporting research, experimental deployments, prototyping and interoperability testing, on national and international scales.